alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/streaming-from-final-node.md

 One common pattern for graphs is to stream LLM tokens from inside the final node only.
 This guide demonstrates how you can do this.

-## Define model and tools
+## Define modelCOnfig and tools

-First, set up a chat model and a tool to call within your graph:
+First, set up a chat modelCOnfig and a tool to call within your graph:

 ```bash
 npm install @langchain/langgraph @langchain/anthropic